Visiting Codman Community Farms in Lincoln, Massachusetts.

 Sustainable Farming Methods

-Sustainable agriculture brings many benefits to surrounding towns and cities, which means these farms create social and economic systems.
+Sustainable agriculture benefits surrounding towns and cities, which means these farms create social and economic systems.

 Codman Community Farm’s cows are 100% grass-fed; I saw beautiful Red Devon Cattle.
-They feed their animals with certified organic grain from Green Mountain Feeds – Non-Gmo and certified organic grains -.
-Also, they have pigs, hens, flowers, and fruits.
+They feed their animals with certified organic grain from Green Mountain Feeds—non-GMO and certified organic grains.
+They also have pigs, hens, flowers, and fruits.

-I highly recommend visiting Codman Community Farm is a great way to learn more about the farm lifestyles and support them.
+I highly recommend visiting Codman Community Farm.
+It is a great way to learn more about farm lifestyles and support them.
 My experience was great.

 Also, I wanted to thank Peter Lowly for allowing me to record sounds on the farm.

-A plus, you can order online some products by visiting the online shop https://www.heartoflincoln.org/shop
+As a plus, you can order some products online by visiting the online shop https://www.heartoflincoln.org/shop

 Disclosure :

 I am the author of this article, and I have not received any payment or sponsor for publishing it.
-I have no commercial relationship with Codman Community Farm, and I am just sharing my personal experience.
+I have no commercial relationship with Codman Community Farm and am sharing my personal experience.